wbxing/pytorch-faster-rcnn/README.md

   - Google drive [here](https://drive.google.com/open?id=0B7fNdx_jAqhtNE10TDZDbFRuU0E).

 **(Optional)**
-Instead of downloading my pretrained or converted model, you can also convert from tf-faster-rcnn model.
+Instead of downloading my pre-trained or converted model, you can also convert from tf-faster-rcnn model.
-You can download the tensorflow pretrained model from [tf-faster-rcnn](https://github.com/endernewton/tf-faster-rcnn/#demo-and-test-with-pre-trained-models).
+You can download the tensorflow pre-trained model from [tf-faster-rcnn](https://github.com/endernewton/tf-faster-rcnn/#demo-and-test-with-pre-trained-models).
 Then run:
 ```Shell
 python tools/convert_from_tensorflow.py --tensorflow_model resnet_model.ckpt